AERONET-Project/AeroLinux/README.md

 The software provides fully autonomous data transfer, data uploading and data storage of the Cimel sun photometer version 5 and T data.

 The recommended set up is a Raspberry Pi Zero W 1.7 running Rasbian OS.
-However, this software is lightweight and adaptable to other versions of Linux.
+H However, this software is lightweight and adaptable to other versions of Linux.
 A Debian version is strongly recommended.